 A powerful journey to the Holy Land.
 Walk where the people of the Bible walked, delve into the rich history and culture, and explore ancient lands and treasures in this once-in-a-lifetime excursion to Israel.
-The cost is $2,671 per person (double occupancy), excluding airfare, visas and travel insurance (required).
+The cost is $4,196 per person (double occupancy) with airfare!
+(Visas and travel insurance, required, are in addition.)

 We will trace the life of Jesus from His home in Galilee to Jerusalem, giving particular attention to the First Century Jewish context in which Jesus lived.
 Our goal is a better understanding of Jesus' ministry and a better application of His teachings for us today.